-Ho Chi Minh felt that North Vietnam could subjugate the South through subversion.
+Ho Chi Minh felt that North Vietnam could subjugate the south through subversion.

-40,000 trained military personnel infiltrated from North to South Vietnam through Laos in the five-year period from 1959 through 1964.
+North to South Vietnam through Laos in the five-year period from 1959 through 1964.

 When an infiltrator arrives at the Laotian border, his North Vietnamese army uniform is exchanged for a Lao "neutralist" uniform.
 He must give up all personal effects of an incriminating nature.
 A local guide takes him halfway to the first of a series of way stations along the infamous Ho Chi Minh Trail.
 There he is met by the next guide until the process has led the infiltrator into South Vietnam.